GeorgeHoneywood/george.honeywood.org.uk/content/blog/typewriter-five-ways/index.md

 $ cat > /dev/usb/lp0
 ```

-The works well enough, but it is line buffered, the text doesn't actually print until you press enter.
+The works well enough, but it's line buffered: the text doesn't actually print until you press enter.
 This is good for interactively editing your command before executing it, but not what you want for emulating a typewriter!

-## 2. stty
+## 2. `stty`

 Luckily, this line buffering can be turned off.
 I spent quite a while assuming this was controlled on the application side, but it is actually up to the terminal [^1].
 The `stty` command can adjust these settings --- `stty -icanon` does what I want.

 [^1]: While most CLI programs don't need to, any app can change these terminal settings, the same way `stty` does.
-Interactive TUIs, such as `nano` will need to change these settings.
+Interactive TUIs, such as `nano`, will need to change these settings.
 Line buffering doesn't make sense for a text editor!

-I'll use `strace` to make how this a bit more clear.
+I'll use `strace` to make this a bit clearer.
 On the left you can see normal terminal behaviour; on the right I've changed the settings.
 I used the `synchronize-panes` option in `tmux`, so both terminals get the same `a`, `b`, `c`, `\n` input at the same time:

 {{< asciinema key="strace" startAt="2" autoPlay="true" controls=true loop=true >}}

 The `write(...)` messages come from `strace`, and indicate when the terminal is actually sending the data off.
-On the left we only see a single `write()`, after the enter press.
+On the left, we only see a single `write()` after the enter press.
 On the right, we get the immediate writes that we want for emulating a typewriter.

 ## 3. scrolling

 We are getting closer.
-However, there is one rather large issue with just doing something like `stty -icanon && cat > /dev/usb/lp0`:
+However, there is one rather large issue with doing something like `stty -icanon && cat > /dev/usb/lp0`:

 {{< video path="stty-1280x720.mp4" >}}

 You can't see what you've written!\
 While in any case you can't backspace any physically printed text, it is a bit disconcerting to not be able to see what you've typed.
-Ideally, the paper would scroll up once you've stopped typing, so you can view the output; then scroll back into the printer once you resume.
+Ideally the paper would scroll up once you've stopped typing, so you can view the output and then scroll back into the printer once you resume.

 Luckily, dot matrix printers have a trick up their sleeves --- escape codes.
-These work as a markup to control some aspect of the printers output, for example to set the typeface to be bold.
+These work as a markup to control some aspect of the printers output, like setting the typeface to be bold.
 Escape codes weren't particularly standardized, different manufacturers used different codes.
 Conveniently, my printer can emulate a few different control code standards.

-The escape code that is particularly useful in this case is "Reverse line feed", which in Epsom's ESC/P language is the sequence `[]byte{27, 106, 216}` [^2].
+The escape code that is particularly useful in this case is "Reverse line feed", which in Epson's ESC/P language is the sequence `[]byte{27, 106, 216}` [^2].
 We can use this for scrolling the paper back into the printer when the user resumes typing.

 [^2]: See [here](https://whitefiles.org/dta/pgs/c03c_prntr_cds.pdf) for a handy reference on the rest of the control codes.